TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Feature selection

-\subsection{Feature selection}
+\section{Feature selection}

+Feature selection (Eq.~\ref{eq:feature_selection}) is an optimization problem that either requires a convex dependence measure or additional criteria to judge the optimality of a feature set \citep{YuPrincipe:2019}.
+Measures based on (cumulative) mutual information do not meet either requirement, but an adjusted measure such as TCMI does.

-Having defined our feature selection criterion, we now briefly discuss the feature selection search strategy.
-As already mentioned in the introduction, the optimal search strategy (subset selection) of $k$ features from an initial set of features $\vec{X} = \{ X_1, \ldots, X_d \}$ is a combinatorial and exhaustive search procedure that is only applicable to low-dimensional problems.
-An efficient alternative to the exhaustive search is the depth-first branch-and-bound algorithm \cite{LandDoig:1960,NarendraFukunag:1977,Clausen:1999,MorrisonJacobsonEtAl:2016}.
-It is an exponential search method and guarantees to find the optimal subset of feature variables without evaluating all possible subsets.
-However, prior knowledge of potential interdependencies between features and the target always leads to faster convergence and earlier termination of the algorithm.
-The performance therefore depends crucially on the features of the data set, which influence not only the performance of the feature-selection task, but also the maximum strength of the interdependence between features and the target.
-It may be that the given features only lead to a weak dependency.
-In these cases, it is recommended to include and consider as many features as possible in the feature-selection task and perform the analysis again.
+As already mentioned in the introduction, the optimal search strategy (subset selection) of $k$ features from an initial set of variables $\vec{X} = \{ X_1, \ldots, X_d \}$ is a combinatorial and exhaustive search procedure that is only applicable to low-dimensional problems.
+An efficient alternative to the exhaustive search is the (depth-first) branch-and-bound algorithm \citep{LandDoig:1960,NarendraFukunaga:1977,Clausen:1999,MorrisonJacobsonEtAl:2016}.
+The branch-and-bound algorithm guarantees to find an optimal set of feature variables without evaluating all possible subsets.
+The performance depends crucially on the variables of a data set and the maximum strength of the mutual dependence between a set of variables and an output.
+It may be that an output is only weakly related to the variables in the data set, making it necessary to repeat the feature selection with a different set of variables.
+It may also be that prior knowledge of potential mutual dependences is available, which speeds up the feature selection (e.g., that only $m < k$ of $d$ variables $X$ are related to $Y$ and therefore not all combinations need to be implicitly enumerated).